If you are interested in requesting after action reports please click here: Request after action reports

-After Action Reports of units which engaged in combat during WWI are open to the public and can be viewed in person at the National Archives.
+After Action Reports of units that engaged in combat during WWI are open to the public and can be viewed in person at the National Archives.
 Forty-three U.S Army Divisions participated in combat actions during WWI as part of the Allied Expeditionary Force in Europe and Russia.
 Marine Corps units served under the control of the Army while U.S. Naval vessels were utilized primarily for mine clearing and troop transport.

-Aside from the standard After Action Reports and unit histories this series also includes operations reports such as maps and order of battle for American units which served in Great War.
+Aside from the standard After Action Reports and unit histories this series also includes operations reports such as maps and order of battle for American units which served in the Great War.
 When combined with the military service records and morning reports of your veteran, these records can help you to better understand the actual combat experiences of the WWI veteran you are researching.

 WWII After Action Reports

-WWII After Action Reports are included among the National Archives broader group of operations records from the war.
+WWII After Action Reports are included among the National Archives’ broader group of operations records from the war.
 In addition to the narrative style combat reports and unit journals which we refer to as After Action Reports, this record series includes veteran interviews from various units, order of battle records which outline unit structures, and maps – some of which were actually utilized in the field during combat.
 Army, Air Forces, Marine Corps, and Navy each maintained operations reports during WWII and these records are all accessible today at the National Archives.